Discovery Bible Study

 2. Don’t teach, facilitate conversation through questions.
 If a person makes a questionable comment, rather than correcting, ask, “Can you show me where in the passage you see that?”
 Or ask, “What does everyone else think about that idea?”
 Allow the group to self-edit & the Holy Spirit to speak and reveal.

-3. Keep to the time allotted and redirect tangents.
+3. Keep to the time allotted and keep people focussed.

 Apply